Unladylike-gatekeeper954/claude-workflow-library/workflows/writing-workflow.md

 - Professionals writing reports or proposals
 - Content creators building their portfolio
 - Students working on assignments
-- Anyone who stares at a blank page and doesn't know where to start
+- Anyone who stares at a blank page and does not know where to start

 ## What You'll Have at the End